-Kalanchoe is a genus that includes more than 100 plants, but only a few are regularly seen in cultivation.
-Kalanchoes are native to arid areas, and they are popular succulents.
+Kalanchoe is a genus that includes about 125 species, but only a few are regularly seen in cultivation.
+Kalanchoes are native to arid areas.
 Modern hybrids are valued for their interesting leaf forms or their flowers.

 Flowering Kalanchoes are available in red, pink, yellow, or white.
 Like most succulents, these are not difficult plants to grow if you are careful with the water, especially in winter.

 Light: They prefer bright, sunny locations, especially in the growing season.

-Water: Water moderately from fall to winter when the growth is most active.
+Water: Water moderately in spring and fall when the growth is most active.
 Reduce watering during the hottest summer months when the plants are mostly dormant and winter when the growth slows down significantly.
 Let the soil surface dry out between waterings.
 Watch the fleshy leaves for signs of water distress.